 Tony A. (naschio) Johnson (Chinook) is a sculptor, printmaker, metalsmith, and basket weaver.
 He is also a chairman of the Chinook Indian Nation since 2015 and a Chinuk Wawa language teacher.
 Johnson received a Bachelor of Arts degree in Art and American Indian Studies from the University of Washington in Seattle in 1994 and a Bachelor of Fine Art degree from Central Washington University in Ellensburg in 1996.
 He lives and works in Willapa Bay, Southwestern Washington on the Pacific Coast.
 In his own words: “I am driven by the art and lifeways of our ancestors.
 My family and I devote our time to these traditions.”

 Adam McIsaac creates carved wooden sculptures, as well as paintings and prints.
-He studied under artist Duane Pasco.
-He uses carving tools and materials used in traditional Northwest Coast carving.
-He continues to learn about these traditions by working with local Native American communities, with a particular focus on the artistic traditions of the Columbia River tribes.
+He studied under artist Duane Pasco, who has made the study of Indigenous artistic traditions of the Northwest Coast his life’s work.
+McIsaac uses carving tools and materials from traditional Native American Northwest Coast carving.
+He continues to learn about these traditions by working with local Indigenous communities, with a particular focus on the artistic traditions of the Columbia River tribes.
 McIsaac lives and works in La Center, on the Columbia River in Southwestern Washington.